Free U.S. shipping on orders $45+ · Subscribe & save

 What the Science Actually Says About L-Theanine

-Let's start with what we know for certain.
 L-theanine crosses the blood-brain barrier and influences several neurotransmitters, including GABA, serotonin, and dopamine.
-Its most well-documented effect is the promotion of alpha brain wave activity, the same brainwave pattern associated with a relaxed but alert mental state.
+Its most well-documented effect is the promotion of alpha brain wave activity, the brainwave pattern associated with a relaxed but alert mental state.

-A randomized, triple-blind, placebo-controlled study found that a single dose of L-theanine produced a measurable increase in frontal region alpha power compared to placebo during an acute stress challenge.
-The same study showed greater decreases in salivary cortisol one hour after dosing.
-Translation: participants were measurably less stressed, and their brain activity confirmed it.
+A randomized, triple-blind, placebo-controlled crossover study (PMID 34562208) tested a single 200 mg dose of L-theanine and found a measurable increase in frontal region alpha power compared to placebo during an acute stress challenge.
+The same study showed greater decreases in salivary cortisol, with relaxation effects extending up to 3 hours post-dose.
+Participants were measurably less stressed, and their brain activity confirmed it.

 This isn't fringe science.
 The evidence base is real.
 But L-theanine is also not a miracle compound, and that's where the disconnect with l theanine reviews begins.